WikiDBGraph: A Data Management Benchmark Suite for Collaborative Learning over Database Silos: Acknowledgement

 \subsection{Problem Definition}

 This work leverages WikiDBs~\cite{vogel2024wikidbs}, a large-scale collection of relational databases extracted from Wikidata.
 We aim to construct WikiDBGraph by identifying and establishing correlations between these databases.
-We initially define two databases as \textit{correlated} if they share the same value for an existing Wikidata attribute, \texttt{wikidata\_topic\_item\_id}, referred to as TID.
+The WikiDBs construction methodology is explicitly designed to create databases that are thematically coherent, with each one generated from a single starting \textit{topic} from Wikidata.
+This makes the topic identifier the most direct and high-confidence signal for semantic linkage.
+We therefore initially define two databases as \textit{correlated} if they share the same value for this foundational attribute, \texttt{wikidata\_topic\_item\_id}, referred to as TID.
+This approach hypothesizes that two databases seeded from the exact same Wikidata topic are correlated.
 However, this explicit linkage based on TID identifies only 8,816 correlated pairs among 9,895 distinct databases.
-This results in a very sparse set of connections, leaving over 90\% of the databases isolated.
-Such sparsity is probably because many topics, though intrinsically related, have distinct TIDs within Wikidata.
+This results in a very limited set of connections, leaving over 90\% of the databases without this explicit TID-based link.
+Such sparsity likely arises because many topics, though intrinsically related, have distinct TIDs within Wikidata.